aNOOBisTheGod/web/README.md

 # web
-Here you can find codes of some of my websited :)
+Here you can find codes of some of my websites :)